 Thanks to everyone who made to the very first HFHH of 2022 last week.
 A few of the big questions that seemed to be on nearly everyone’s mind – What do you do if your family won’t get their stuff together?
-What happens if you die without a will? … More Highlights of May’s High Functioning Happy Hour: What to do when your family won’t get a will?
+What happens if you die without a will? … More The High Functioning Happy Hour

 For everyone out there who is a mom, has a mom, or knows a mom – May means Spring, Mother’s Day and Mental Health Awareness month, all good reasons to get your shit together.
 The High Functioning Happy Hour (free) event is back and monthly courses and workshops cover the how-to information and essential end of life planning every family and household needs. … More Spring Events, New Workshops & Courses